 Since the high tide is late in the day, we invite canoe families to Pier 62 early Saturday afternoon to present a Coastal Song and Dance Exhibition.
 Our Elders have reminded us that they would like to see participants in regalia.
 Let’s share our beautiful culture with everyone!

-Please bring regalia for the Coastal Song and Dance Exhibition Saturday evening!
+Please bring regalia for the Coastal Song and Dance Exhibition Saturday afternoon!